“Living by faith includes the call to something greater than cowardly self-preservation.”

 Factor 1: The blade must be sharp.
 This factor depends on the quality of the blade and the skill of the person who sharpens it.
 We have a series of 30 posts about sharpening Japanese woodworking blades Beloved Customers may find beneficial.
 The series starts with this LINK.

 Factor 2: The mouth opening (gap between the sole and the cutting edge) must be as tight as practically possible and still pass shavings.
 Please make an effort to truly understand what this means, because it is not always easily accomplished.
-Of course, the mouth opening of a super finishing plane intended to take transparent shavings will of necessity be narrower than that of a plane intended to dimension boards by taking thicker shavings;
+Of course, the mouth opening of a super finishing plane intended to take transparent shavings will of necessity be narrower than that of a plane intended to dimension boards by taking thicker shavings; Horses for courses;

 The Chipbreaker & Historical Lumber Processing Techniques

 Before the proliferation of the large rip saw, and especially the water-powered sawmill, the only practical method of producing boards and beams from logs was to “rive” (split) them out using wedges and axes.
+This is the same worldwide.

-Unlike a carpenter team using axes and wedges, large rip saws in the hands of sawyers made practical through the proliferation of inexpensive, reliable steel, and especially the sawmill, could more easily and quickly cut long, straight boards and beams out of most any log regardless of grain direction.
+Unlike a team using axes and wedges, large rip saws in the hands of sawyers made practical through the proliferation of inexpensive, reliable steel, and especially the water-driven sawmill, could more easily and quickly cut long, straight boards and beams out of most any log regardless of grain direction.
 Consequently, logs that would have been rejected before the days of the sawmill can now be readily processed reducing the man-hours/cost of producing lumber significantly.
 On the other hand, the grain direction of lumber produced using large saws and sawmills tends to wander everywhere increasing runout and making the job of cleanly surfacing the boards more difficult for subsequent craftsmen.
 This is the situation we face now.

 Why Does Tearout Occur?